SavFidani/Grocery_Store/README.md

 Store_Sales= α+ βStore_Area+βItems_Available+μ

 We have decided to adapt a Supervised Machine Learning approach as we know what we are seeking to search for and we want to analyze the relationship between the above three variables.
-In order to do so, we will execute a linear regression analysis.
+In order to do so, we will execute a regression analysis.
 We will integrate a use of R into our analysis to further dive into these variable relationships and identify our coefficients, while analyzing significance at the 95% confidence level (a p < or equal to 0.05 would show statistical significance).

 H_0:Area and item availability have no impact on sales H_1:Area and item availability do have an impact on sales